-The Population Methodology uses Illinois' current and projected county population growth rates to estimate a population to GA operations ratio that reflects comparable growth patterns between the two variables.
-Population growth rates were obtained for each county in Illinois from Woods and Poole Economics Inc. The county population growth rates were applied to each airport's 2019 GA operations to estimate activity for the 20-year planning horizon.
-The Population Methodology assumes the population to GA operations ratio will remain constant through the planning horizon.
-The results of the Population Methodology GA forecasts are presented in comparison with the other GA operations forecast methodologies in Figure 7.10 and Table 7.6.
+The Population Methodology used Illinois' current and projected county population growth rates to develop a population to enplanement ratio that reflects comparable growth patterns between the two variables.
+Population growth rates were obtained for each Illinois county from Woods and Poole Economics Inc. The county population growth rates were applied to 2019 enplanements to develop commercial service enplanement forecasts for the 20-year planning horizon.

-The Per Capita Personal Income (PCPI) Methodology uses Illinois' current and projected PCPI as reported by Woods and Poole Economics Inc. to develop a PCPI to GA operations ratio that reflects comparable growth factors between the two variables.
-The projected PCPI growth rates for each county in Illinois were applied to the airport base year GA operations to develop operation forecasts for the 20-year planning horizon.
-The PCPI Methodology assumes that the PCPI to GA operations ratio will remain constant through the planning horizon.
-The results of the PCPI Methodology GA operations forecasts are presented in comparison with the other GA operations forecast methodologies in Figure 7.10 and Table 7.6.
+The PCPI Methodology used Illinois' current and projected county-level PCPI as reported by Woods and Poole Inc. to develop a PCPI to enplanement ratio that reflects comparable growth factors between the two variables.
+The projected PCPI growth rates for each county in Illinois were applied to each airport's base year enplanements to estimate commercial service enplanement for the 20-year planning horizon.

-The Socioeconomic Blend Methodology averages the Population and PCPI methodologies to develop a growth rate.
-The Socioeconomic Blend methodology captures growth rates based on both population and PCPI trends in Illinois counties.
-The blended growth rate for each county was applied to airport base year GA operations to develop GA operation forecasts for the 20-year planning horizon.
-The Socioeconomic Blend Methodology assumes that the ratio between GA operations and blended socioeconomic growth rate will remain constant through the planning horizon.
-The results of this forecast is presented in comparison with the other GA operations forecast methodologies in Figure 7.10 and Table 7.6.
+The Socioeconomic Blend Methodology averages the Population and PCPI methodologies to develop a growth rate for each county based on the trends for both indicators in Illinois counties.
+The averaged, blended growth rate for each county was applied to airport's base year enplanements to estimate commercial service enplanement forecasts for the 20-year planning horizon.

-The Terminal Area Forecast (TAF) Methodology used the FAA's TAF data to predict future aviation activity.
-TAF data for GA operations were collected for each IASP airport for 2019 to 2039.
-The results of the TAF Methodology GA operations forecasts are presented in comparison with the other GA operations forecast methodologies in Figure 7.10 and Table 7.6.
+Terminal Area Forecast Methodology utilized the FAA's TAF to predict enplanement activity.
+Terminal Area Forecast data was collected for each IASP airport for 2019 to 2039, from the TAF published in 2019, which used the same methodology as described in Section 7.1.5.5.

-7.1.6.5.
-Option #5: GA Hours Forecast Methodology
+7.3.2.5.
+Preferred Enplanement Forecast Methodology